 If you (or the person you represent) get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in the package leaflet.
-You can also report side effects directly via the Yellow Card Scheme at, www.mhra.gov.uk/yellowcard.
+You can also report side effects directly via the Yellow Card Scheme at, yellowcard.mhra.gov.uk.

 By reporting side effects you can help provide more information on the safety of this medicine.